AudioLog: LLMs-Powered Long Audio Logging with Hybrid Token-Semantic Contrastive Learning: Conclusion

 \section{Conclusion}

 This paper introduced AudioLog, an LLMs-powered logging system for long audio sequences.
-We proposed an MTL network based on pre-trained HTS-AT to improve the performance of extracting temporal information from scenes and events in the acoustic environment.
-Furthermore, we explored the recent popular LLMs in summarizing the textual information by prompting in different scales.
+We proposed a hybrid token-semantic contrastive learning framework to fine-tune the pre-trained HTS-AT.
+This framework can enhance the learning of general acoustic representations and further improve the performance of extracting temporal information from scenes and events in the acoustic environment.
+Moreover, we explored the recent popular LLMs in summarizing the textual information by prompting in different scales.
 Experimental results show that the proposed AudioLog system can effectively summarize the temporal information related to acoustic scenes and events in long audio sequences.